 All programs are open to students from any major, and students of all majors are encouraged to apply.
-We encourage you to discuss opportunities with your academic adviser early in your academic career and to visit the International Programs Office for detailed information about the opportunities available to you.
+We encourage you to discuss opportunities with your academic adviser early in your academic career and to visit the Center for Global Education for detailed information about the opportunities available to you.
 For some students, studying off campus fits best in the sophomore year; for others the junior or senior year works best.
 This depends on your individual interests, your academic preparation, your readiness to study off-campus, and the characteristics of the program that you have chosen.

 Planning early for an off-campus experience helps to ensure that you have fulfilled the prerequisites for the program in which you are interested and that you can complete all the courses you need to graduate.
-Participants on off-campus study earn full academic credit for their coursework and grades from Earlham and Great Lakes College Association-recognized (GLCA) programs are included in the grade point average.
+Participants on off-campus study earn full academic credit for their coursework and grades from Earlham and Earlham-approved programs are included in the grade point average.
 Courses often count toward fulfillment of major or General Education Requirements.

 The program fee for all Earlham programs is the equivalent of on-campus tuition, fees, room and board.
-The program fees for GLCA-recognized programs vary by program.
+The program fees for Earlham-approved programs vary by program.
 The program fees do not include round trip transportation to and from the program site.
-Financial aid may be applied to one Earlham or GLCA-recognized program.
+Financial aid may be applied to one Earlham or Earlham-approved program.

-Students interested in studying off-campus must submit a completed application to the International Programs Office by the published deadlines.
-The selection process includes an interview with the program leader or with the campus representative for a GLCA-recognized program.
+Students interested in studying off-campus must submit a completed application to the Center for Global Education by the published deadlines.
+The selection process includes an interview with the program leader or with the campus representative for an Earlham-approved program.
 A student and faculty committee makes the final selections.
-Participation in a significant pre-departure orientation, for which students earn 1 semester credit, is required for all Earlham programs.
+Participation in Cross-Cultural Explorations - Pre, a pre-departure course for which students earn 1 semester credit, is required for all Earlham programs.

-The International Programs Office (IPO), located in the Landrum Bolling Center, is the central location to obtain the most current information about international and off-campus programs at Earlham.
-The staff in IPO is always willing to discuss program options with you.
+The Center for Global Education (CGE), located in the Landrum Bolling Center, is the central location to obtain the most current information about international and off-campus programs at Earlham.
+The staff in the CGE is always willing to discuss program options with you.